-Gwyneth Paltrow included an avocado-toast recipe in her 2013 cookbook and became an online fixation soon.
-Some say the avocado toast was created in Australia but others say it is a product of LA in California.
-What I know is that my ancestors loved avocados and eat avocado tacos before the conquistadors arrived in America.
+Gwyneth Paltrow included an avocado-toast recipe in her 2013 cookbook, which soon became an online fixation.
+Some say the avocado toast was created in Australia, but others say it is a product of LA in California.
+I know my ancestors loved avocados and ate avocado tacos before the conquistadors arrived in America.

-With the introduction of wheat by the Spaniards, bread baking became popular, and with it the arrival of “tortas.”
+With the introduction of wheat by the Spaniards, bread baking became popular, with it the arrival of “tortas.”
 A Mexican sandwich that includes avocado mash as a spread.
-So I guess we Mexicans have been eating avocado toast in the form of tortas for a long time.
-I share Mexican culinary history in my latest cookbook “The Best of Mexican Cooking” you can find it available on Amazon.
+So I guess we Mexicans have been eating avocado toast in tortas for a long time.
+I share Mexican culinary history in my latest cookbook, “The Best of Mexican Cooking” you can find it available on Amazon.

-Nutritionists embraced the avocado toast food trend by pairing the avocado with eggs and became a sensation among health nuts and the millennials.
-The avocado toast recipe per Google started trending until 2016 when the online searches starting increasing and since then everyone now enjoys the avocado toast.
-This bite is also part of the Millenial culture.
+Nutritionists embraced the avocado toast food trend by pairing the avocado with eggs, and it became a sensation among health nuts and the millennials.
+The avocado toast recipe per Google started trending in 2016 when the online searches started increasing, and since then, everyone now enjoys avocado toast.
+This bite is also part of the Millennial culture.

 Mexican Avocado Toast